pengzhao-intel/xetla/media/docs/programming_guidelines.md

 The central idea behind Intel® XeTLA revolves around the concept of `building blocks`, which used to create larger and more complex kernels.
 These building blocks consist of highly performant device code that harnesses advanced GPU instructions such as 2D block load/store and DPAS.
 Furthermore, it means the most intricacies of computation and data is offloaded into these essential building blocks.
 XeTLA empowers developers to concentrate exclusively on their algorithm design, encompassing task allocation, fusion, and memory hierarchy utilization.

 There are there groups of APIs for user, each serving with different purposes.
 - [kernel-level APIs](https://github.com/pengzhao-intel/xetla/tree/main/include/kernel) is designed for the easiest user experience by combining various `group-level APIs`.
-For instance, `gemm_universal` is specifically tailored for GEMM (General Matrix Multiply), where users only need to set the input shapes of A, B, C, and a few basic parameters, without delving into the intricacies of computation.
+For instance, `gemm_universal` is specifically tailored for GEMM (General Matrix Multiply), where users only need to set the input shapes of A, B, C, a few basic parameters and post functions,  without delving into the intricacies of computation.
 Of course, developers have the option to customize their own GEMM implementations using the `group-level APIs`, potentially achieving better performance for their specific input shapes.
 - [group-level APIs](https://github.com/pengzhao-intel/xetla/tree/main/include/group) serves as the primary component for building your own kernels.
 These group functions are mapped to `workgroup` and executed in the Dual Subslice (DSS) on the GPU.
 Therefore, it's crucial to understand how to divide the workload into smaller pieces and allocate it to the workgroups.
 One major performance concern is having too few workgroups to fully utilize all available DSS resources on the GPU.
 - [subgroup](https://github.com/pengzhao-intel/xetla/tree/main/include/subgroup) represents the next lower level of group APIs.
 In most cases, creating high-performance kernels can be achieved using the `group-level APIs`.
 However, for developers who seek finer control over algorithm details, such as when to perform data prefetch or manage data reuse within a workgroup, the `subgroup-level APIs` offers the utmost flexibility.